 “Viewing art creates well-being in itself, but viewing art while walking in the middle of nature by the sea makes the experience even more impressive.
 We believe that Helsinki Biennial on Vallisaari will also strengthen the visitors’ relationship with nature.
 Helsinki Biennial emphasises responsibility and maintaining nature’s ecological sustainability, and these values are being respected as much as possible in the implementation of the event.”

-– Maija Tanninen-Mattila, director of HAM and Helsinki Biennial
+– Maija Tanninen-Mattila, former director of HAM and Helsinki Biennial

 An environmental programme has been created for the biennial with the help of the EcoCompass environmental management system.

 Developed by the Finnish Association for Nature Conservation, EcoCompass is based on international standards on environmental management.
 It includes 10 environmental criteria that an organisation committed to the system must comply with.
 Helsinki Biennial’s Environmental Coordinator started the EcoCompass work in autumn 2019.

 The objectives of the environmental programme are to produce the event in an energy efficient way, to make responsible purchases, and to achieve material efficiency.
 In addition, Helsinki Biennial collects data on emissions from logistics and mobility.
 Most of the communication with customers will take place via electronic communications.
 The objective is also to encourage and commit our partners to taking environmental issues into account and to protect Vallisaari’s ecological sustainability.